 This thing is overpriced as f**k!

-This thing is twice faster than the PS4 GPU and paying $650 for it is acceptable especially when "next gen" console will cost $400+ pay $150 more and get [email protected][email protected]
+This thing is twice faster than the PS4 GPU and paying $650 for it is acceptable especially when "next gen" console will cost $400+ pay $150 more and get [email protected] rather than [email protected]

 Thats $650 for just the gpu which is a ripoff.
 "The GeForce GTX Titan LE uses the same cooler design as the GeForce GTX Titan as seen in the pictures.
 The GPU uses the same GK110 graphics core with 12 SMX units enabled, bringining the Cuda core count to 2304-2496 and memory to 5GB GDDR5 over a 320-bit wide memory interface.
 The GPU will be much cheaper than it’s older brother, rumors point to a price-tag of approx $659-$759.&q uot; Atleast u get everything packed with the ps4 for $400 to $500 while u waste $650 to $750 just for a gpu.
 Hey if u have money to buy it great for u but your average gamer wont spend $650 just for a graphics card.

-"pay $150 more and get [email protected][email protected] These cards are meant for 5940x1080 at an acceptable frame rate though, they're overkill for just 1080p unless you need a constant 120FPS v-synced.
+"pay $150 more and get [email protected] rather than [email protected]" These cards are meant for 5940x1080 at an acceptable frame rate though, they're overkill for just 1080p unless you need a constant 120FPS v-synced.
 So it's hardly $150 more for an extra 30FPS.

 @Darkzane Wonder how many more are going to consider it "not necessary".